-The Office no longer requires proof of authority of the legal representative of a deceased or incapacitated inventor.
+Proof of authority of the legal representative of a deceased or incapacitated inventor is not required.
 Although the Office does not require proof of authority to be filed, any person acting as a legal representative of a deceased or incapacitated inventor should ensure that he or she is properly acting in such a capacity.